Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Results

-A further prediction of this theory, which is less often considered, concerns elastic energy spectra.
+To our best understanding, there exists no consensus on the universality of the scaling exponents $\sigma_k$, $\sigma_e$.
+While experimental studies seem to converge on $\sigma_k \approx 3.5$, numerical studies seem to suggest a larger value, $\sigma_k \approx 4$, \cite{REV1,lellep2024purely,singh2024intermittency}.
+A further prediction of the theory proposed in \cite{fouxon_spectra_2003}, which has been much less investigated, concerns the elastic energy spectra.
 These are also expected to display a power-lay decay, $\mathcal{E}_e(m) \sim m^{-\sigma_e}$, with $\sigma_e=\sigma_k-2$~\cite{fouxon_spectra_2003,steinberg_2021}.
-We stress, however, that the lack of the statistical symmetries (homogeneity and isotropy) assumed by the theory may lead to deviations from these behaviors, as also reported in previous numerical studies in 2D setups~\cite{gupta2019effect,canossi2020elastic}.
-It is also important to note here that, unlike kinetic energy spectra, elastic energy spectra are not directly accessible in experiments, because the available methods to measure elastic stresses are very limited.
+We stress, however, that the lack of the statistical symmetries (homogeneity and isotropy) assumed by the theory may lead to deviations from these behaviors, as also reported in previous numerical studies in $2D$ setups~\cite{gupta2019effect,canossi2020elastic}.
+The numerical studies \cite{REV1,REV2,singh2024intermittency} indicate values of $\sigma_e$ in the range $\left[1.5, 2.3\right]$.
+In Ref. \cite{singh2024intermittency}, Singh and coworkers have derived a different relationship between the scaling exponents of the kinetic and elastic spectra, $\sigma_k=2\sigma_e+1$, which they validate via DNS performed in a homogeneous Arnold-Beltrami-Childress flow.
+While discussing the spectra, it is also important to note that, unlike kinetic energy spectra, elastic energy spectra are not directly accessible in experiments, because the available methods to measure elastic stresses are very limited.
 Elastic spectra can be inferred somewhat indirectly by measurements of pressure fluctuations or torques (e.g. in rheometric flows).
 This then makes DNS a unique tool to test the related theoretical predictions.

 In the present system, the intensity of turbulent-like dynamics clearly varies with the radial distance $r$, being higher close to the inner cylinder and decaying further away from it (see Sec.~\ref{sec:boundary_layer}).
 Therefore, we measure spectra, of both kinetic and elastic energy, at different positions $r$ in the gap.
 The frequency (or temporal) and wavenumber (or spatial) spectra are then computed as follows: